-I love this meal – Really good for me but super tasty too.
+This meal is gorgeous.
+Really good for me but a super tasty Vegetarian Chickpea Curry too.
 Even Dermot, a meat-eating St Helens man loved it.
 I’m always wary that Vegetarian options sometimes don’t fill but this really does and it is quick to make too.
 Leftovers in the fridge taste amazing the next day.

 In our first house on the first Good Friday, I remember a day of decorating our living room in bright reds & greens followed by a tasty vegetarian curry – Yum!
 It was so exciting making our first home our own – We both worked long hours in our jobs at the time and were child free so really appreciated our full day of decorating.